Here we explore the theory and practice of positive parenting to help you decide whether this style – or elements of it – might be right for you.

-So you think your toddler is about to steal their cousin’s toy?
+So, you think your toddler is about to steal their cousin’s toy?
 Whisk them up or find a toy to divert their attention.

 Think of yourself as their lawyer

-It’s easy for us to be (a) distracted – we’re looking at you, phone, and (b) busy – we’re looking at you housework.
-But reading aloud, having conversations and playing with your child are the classic cornerstones of positive parenting (Weisleder et al, 2016; Mendelsohn et al, 2018).
+It’s easy for us to be (a) distracted – we’re looking at you, phone, and (b) busy – we’re looking at you, housework.
+But reading aloud, having conversations, and playing with your child are the classic cornerstones of positive parenting (Weisleder et al, 2016; Mendelsohn et al, 2018).

 Have a misdemeanour quota

 Make sure the majority of your interactions are positive ones.
 Even if that means ignoring some of your child's wrongdoing.
-Clinical psychologist Timothy Cavell suggests a quota – considering priority misbehaviors to call out, and others to ignore (Cavell et al, 2013).
+Clinical psychologist Timothy Cavell suggests a quota – considering priority misbehaviours to call out, and others to ignore (Cavell et al, 2013).

 Feeling frazzled?
 Angry?
 Stressed?

-So is positive parenting right for me?
+Is positive parenting right for me?